harshsaini1e06/Facial-Emotion-Detection-System/README.md

 - Uses Haar Cascade for face detection
 - Trained using Keras/TensorFlow with grayscale 48x48 images

-## 📁 Project Structure
+## 📁 Project other requirenment

 -Ensure that your system has a working webcam and Python 3.6+ installed.

 🧪 Model Training

-Open trainmodel.ipynb and run the cells to:
+  ->Open trainmodel.ipynb and run the cells to:

-Load and preprocess the dataset (e.g., FER2013 or custom)
+  - Load and preprocess the dataset (e.g., FER2013 or custom)

-Train a CNN on grayscale facial images (48x48)
+  - Train a CNN on grayscale facial images (48x48)

-Save the model architecture (facialemotionmodel.json)
+  - Save the model architecture (facialemotionmodel.json)

-Save the trained weights (facialemotionmodel.h5)
+  - Save the trained weights (facialemotionmodel.h5)

 🎥 Real-Time Emotion Detection

-To run the real-time emotion detection:
+  ->To run the real-time emotion detection:

-Ensure facialemotionmodel.json and facialemotionmodel.h5 are in the same directory.
+  - Ensure facialemotionmodel.json and facialemotionmodel.h5 are in the same directory.

-Run the detection script:
+  ->Run the detection script:
-python realtimedetection.py
+  - python realtimedetection.py

 A webcam window will pop up showing detected faces with predicted emotion labels.

 🎯 Emotion Labels

-The model classifies faces into the following emotions:
+  ->The model classifies faces into the following emotions:

   0: Angry
   1: Disgust
   2: Fear
   3: Happy
   4: Neutral
   5: Sad
   6: Surprise

-🖼️ Example Output
-[Include a screenshot here if possible]

 📌 Notes

-Make sure lighting conditions are good for accurate detection.
+  - Make sure lighting conditions are good for accurate detection.

-Resize input images to 48x48 grayscale during both training and inference.
+  - Resize input images to 48x48 grayscale during both training and inference.

-The model uses Haar Cascades which are fast but may miss faces in extreme angles or occlusions.
+  - The model uses Haar Cascades which are fast but may miss faces in extreme angles or occlusions.

 🤝 Contributing

 Contributions, improvements, and suggestions are welcome!
 Please fork the repo and open a pull request.